• Home

 Services

 Individuals who have experienced human trafficking may be eligible for federal, state, and local assistance.
 Assistance may include education and job training, financial assistance, food, foster care, housing, medical and behavioral health services, and case management.
-These can be accessed through resettlment agencies.
-Please see our online resource center to find one near you.
+These can be accessed through many agencies.

 Human trafficking is when people are tricked, forced, or taken advantage of so others can make money from their work or bodies.
 There are a few main types: